-Scale sounds and looks a lot like a plant disease, but scale are actually tiny, parasitic insects.
-They adhere to plants and feed off the plant’s sap.
-Scale look like bumps and are it is easy to see how they could be mistaken for a disease.
+Scale sounds and looks a lot like a plant disease, but scale are actually tiny parasitic insects.
+They adhere to the stems and branches of plants and feed off the plant’s sap.
+Scale look like bumps and it is easy to see how they could be mistaken for a disease.
 But it is important to know the difference if you want to treat and correct the problem.

-Scale are usually divided into 2 groups: soft scale and hard, or armored scale.
-Soft scale are covered with a protective waxy substance and are somewhat easier to kill than armored scale.
-Armored scale secrete a hard shell over their bodies for protection from predators.
-The shell also makes it difficult to use a pesticide on the insects inside.
+Scale insects are usually divided into 2 groups: soft scale and hard, or armored scale.
+Soft scale is covered with a protective waxy substance and is somewhat easier to kill than armored scale.
+Armored scale secretes a hard shell over its body for protection from predators.
+The shell also makes it difficult to use a pesticide because it will not reach the insect inside.

-Different species favor different plants.
-Plants frequently infested with scale include: Euonymous, magnolia, and fruit trees and shrubs.
+Different species of scale insects favor different plants.
+Plants frequently infested with scale include Euonymous, magnolia, and fruit trees and shrubs.
 Mealybugs, a widespread garden pest, are also part of the scale family.

 Control measures are most effective during what is called their "crawler stage".
 They are called crawlers when they first hatch, because the nymphs have legs at this point and must crawl off to find their own spot on a plant, to attach and feed.
 That's when they can successfully be killed with pesticides.
 However, timing is everything and there is a very short window of opportunity.
 Here are some measures you can take.

-- Outdoor Plants: Scale can overwinter as nymphs or eggs tucked away in tree bark.
+- Scale insects can overwinter as nymphs or eggs tucked away in tree bark.
 Spray recently infested plants with dormant oil, in late spring, just before the leaves unfurl.
-This will smother the scale, before they have a chance to form their protective coating.
+This will smother the scale before they have a chance to form their protective coating.

 - If you catch the problem early, pruning infected branches is often the easiest and surest solution.
 Inspect the plant thoroughly, as well as any adjacent plants, to ensure you have gotten all infested stems.